 - Maintenance policies

-As soon as you believe you've identified "the one", begin the reservation process.
-You will likely be required to submit a security deposit at time of booking.
+When you feel you've identified "the one", begin the reservation process.
+You will probably be required to submit a security deposit at time of booking.

 Get Contact Information